sagemath/trac_to_gh/Issue 4763.md

 # Issue 4763: [with patch, needs review] fixes to build reference manual in 3.2.2.alpha1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4763

 Original creator: jhpalmieri